School Social Worker (SPED)

 - Providing direct IEP services to students with disabilities- and billing insurance for services to those students who are both disabled and eligible for Medicaid.

-- Consulting to the building Student Intervention Teams (SIT) in the general education problem-solving process.
+- Providing consultation to the building-level Student Intervention Teams (SIT) in the general education problem-solving process.
 (This includes providing time-limited services to students on general education intervention plans.)

 - Engaging actively in building the tiered structure of support at their schools.
 This is especially true of the positive behavior intervention supports effort- as well as the anti-bullying and social-emotional character development programs.

-- Special assignments are available to those if interested or as assigned.
+- Special assignments are available to those who are interested- or as assigned.
 These may include representing the district in community service organizations- being on district-level steering committees- and providing training in programs such as MANDT.